regen-network/regen-ledger/rfcs/001-ecosystem-serfice-credit-module.md

 ### Credit Class

-A credit class defines a type of credits that is maintained by a credit designer and issued by a credit issuer.
+A credit class defines a type of credit that is maintained by a credit designer and issued by a credit issuer.

 ### Credit Designer